 Within three (3) days of receiving a complaint, the Chief Investigator shall assign an investigator to the case and the complaint.
 If the complaint alleges a violation by an upperclass student, only an upperclass student may serve as investigator.
 If the matter involves a first-year student, a first-year representative, not from the section of the accused, may serve as the investigator.
 The Investigator shall then commence an investigation within five (5) days.
 The inquiry shall be undertaken in a manner determined by the Investigator to be appropriate, based upon the nature of the charges, the confidentiality of the investigation, and the interest of the parties.
-The Investigator may interview the accused student and others.
-Those interviews may be tape recorded.
-The Investigator shall maintain the strict confidentiality of the investigation.
+The Investigator shall maintain the strict confidentiality of the investigator.
 Students, faculty, staff, and administrators have a duty to cooperate with the Investigator.
 The accused student may decline to be interviewed.
 At the beginning of an interview with the accused student, the Investigator shall advise the student of the allegations and of the student's right to decline to be interviewed and to have lay representation by anyone other than a member of the Law School faculty or staff.